akashpawar6474/DSA-/README.md

 57. Check If String Is a Prefix of Array => implementation based very simple problem but description is little bit tricky
 58. Sum of All Odd Length Subarrays => this is classic array manipulation problem.
 59. Removing Minimum and Maximum From Array => simple array observation based problem
+60. Minimum Number of Buckets Required to Collect Rainwater from Houses => simple array visualization and simulation problem